chaohuang/mirror_mmetric/README.md

                       (default: 1024)

  grid, face, sdiv and ediv modes. options:
       --bilinear           if set, texture filtering will be bilinear, nearest otherwise
+      --nbSamplesMin arg   if set different from 0, the system will rerun the sampling multiple times to find the best parameter producing a number of samples in [nbAmplesMin, nbSamplesMax].
+This process is very time comsuming.
+                           (default: 0)
+      --nbSamplesMax arg   see --nbSampleMin documentation.
+Must be > to --nbSamleMin. (default: 0)
+      --maxIterations arg  Maximum number of iterations in sample count constrained sampling, i.e. when --nbSampleMin > 0.
+                           (default: 10)

  sdiv mode options:
       --areaThreshold arg  face area limit to stop subdivision (default: 1.0)